AgoraDoc/agora-style-guide/_content/index.rst

 The Agora Developer Documentation Style Guide is the primary reference for technical writers to improve the quality and consistency of Agora documentation.

 .. hint::
-   If you would like to contribute technical content to the Agora community, please follow the `Google Developer Documentation Style Guide <https://developers.google.com/style/>`_ with the `exceptions <Exceptions>`_, and consult the :ref:`references:Word list` for commonly used terms in Agora documentation.
+   If you would like to contribute technical content to the Agora community, please follow the `Google Developer Documentation Style Guide <https://developers.google.com/style/>`_ with the `exceptions <Exceptions>`_, and consult the :ref:`word-list` for commonly used terms in Agora documentation.

 This document provides important guidelines on grammar, punctuation, and style for Agora technical writers.
 It is broadly based on the `Google Developer Documentation Style Guide <https://developers.google.com/style/>`_.
 Exceptions are noted where necessary.